If a chair feels acceptable at 9 a.m. and noticeably worse by 3 p.m., the chair usually is not "wearing out" during the day.

 That is why afternoon discomfort is such a useful signal.
 It often reveals the real problem more clearly than the first hour ever does.

-So instead of asking whether the chair is broadly "good" or "bad," it is more useful to ask which part of the setup becomes hardest to tolerate once your body stops compensating.
+Do not start by asking whether the chair is “good” or “bad.”
+Start by asking what becomes hardest to tolerate once your body stops compensating.

 This is one of the most common afternoon patterns.